prajwalch/path_module/README.md

 # Path Module For C
 Don't use this module instead use orginal [dirname](https://www.man7.org/linux/man-pages/man3/basename.3.html) and [basename](https://www.man7.org/linux/man-pages/man3/basename.3.html).
 This module is just a shit and doesn't handle the path properly.
-If you want extract filename and file extension from the path use _basename_ and work around yourself.
+If you want to extract filename and file extension from the path use _basename_ and work around yourself.

 ## Building
 If you want to use this on your project just place `path.c` and `path.h` then compile it along with your project.
 But if you want test it before using it on your project clone this repo and their is a `Makefile` from where you can compile the source and test file together.